pmolodo/USD/pxr/usd/usdLux/iesAngleScale/UsdLux-IESAngleScale-FindingsAndQuestions.md

 ## Alternative Formulas

-Given that bot the RenderMan and Karma formulas have significant drawbacks, here are 3 proposals for alternative formulas:
+Given that bot the RenderMan and Karma formulas have significant drawbacks, here are some proposals for alternative formulas:

 ### A. Bimodal - Scaling Origin at 0° for angleScale > 0, 180° for angleScale < 0